Weak gravitational quantum effects in boson particles: Spherical Potential Barrier

+We observe that outside the finite potential barrier the wave function attenuates as it occurs in standard QM.

-This is a general solution of this perturbation, and if we want to solve this integral, we need to set every parameter for a specific case.
+The solution of this perturbation is the most general one, and if we want to solve the previously integral, we need to set every parameter for a specific case.
 As expected, just like in the previous cases, if $G=0$ we return to the solutions without a gravitational field.